 Niki Khoshzamir Moore is the Chief Executive Officer and Founder of 3L+ Law Prep.
 Niki is a Skills Professor at the University of California, Berkeley, School of Law where she created and has been co-teaching a course titled The Junior Attorney: Expectations, Responsibilities and Realities since Fall 2011.

 Niki has been recognized as one of the top “40 under 40″ professionals by Silicon Valley/San Jose Business Journal.
-A litigator for six years at the global firm of Wilmer Cutler Pickering Hale and Dorr (WilmerHale), Niki focused her practice on intellectual property litigation and high stakes commercial disputes, and represented clients throughout the United States during all phases of litigation, including trial.
-As the recipient of the prestigious public interest Pickering Fellowship, Niki spent the first six months of 2011 at the San Francisco-based civil rights organization, the Asian Law Caucus.
-She concentrated her fellowship and published a legal guide on the effects of U.S. economic sanctions on U.S. citizens and corporations.
+A litigator for six years at the global firm of Wilmer Cutler Pickering Hale and Dorr (WilmerHale), Niki focused her practice on intellectual property litigation, high stakes commercial disputes, and trade sanctions compliance and licensing.
+She represented clients throughout the United States during all phases of litigation, including trial.
+As the recipient of the Pickering Fellowship, Niki also spent six months at the San Francisco-based civil rights organization, the Asian Law Caucus, where she concentrated her work on post 9/11 civil rights issues and published a legal guide on the effects of U.S. economic sanctions on U.S. citizens and corporations.
 Prior to WilmerHale, Niki also worked and summered at the international law firms of Kirkland & Ellis and Quinn Emanuel.

-Niki received her law degree from Berkeley Law (2006), and holds an undergraduate degree in Biology, Summa Cum Laude, from Texas Southern University.
+Niki received her law degree from Berkeley Law (2006), and holds an undergraduate degree in Biology, summa cum laude, from Texas Southern University.
 Prior to her legal career, she was a research assistant at the MD Anderson Cancer Center and the Baylor College of Medicine Human Genome Sequencing Center.
 Niki was born in Tehran, Iran and spent her teenage years in London and Vienna.
 She immigrated to the United States for college and calls the Bay Area home.